annoyingmouse/prettyTime/README.md

 Some really rather complex maths involved which I'm pretty sure I foraged from the internet.
 I've not used proper jQuery plugin guidelines but it works anyway - I will perhaps get around to doing it properly, for instance it'd be nice to pass the plugin an object which will style the output.

 It's online [here](https://googledrive.com/host/0ByRgQIhodQXfaVdHOElsZTV5c3c/time/).
-Which is a pretty extensive test.
+Which is a pretty extensive test...